 You choose a fabric that is too “little kid”

-As cute as that print might be ask yourself, in your adult voice, if it’s appropriate for women’s wear or men’s wear.
-If it isn’t, and you already own it or just have to have it, then use it for a tote bag, a lining of a waistband, a pillowcase, a quilt (which the print might have been intended for in the first place) anything other than a garment for an adult.
+As cute as that print might be, ask yourself, in your adult voice, if it’s appropriate for women’s wear or men’s wear.
+If it isn’t, and you already own the fabric or just have to have it, then use it for a tote bag, a lining of a waistband, a pillowcase or a quilt (which the print might have been intended for in the first place).
+Use it for anything other than a garment for an adult.
 Here is what you can do with fabrics you love but just can’t wear.

 You rush your sewing